Inspection outcome: Standards met

 Pharmacy context

-This is a community pharmacy next to a large medical centre in the city of Sheffield.
-Its main services include dispensing NHS and private prescriptions and selling over-the-counter medicines.
-The pharmacy provides services such as the NHS hypertension case-finding service and a ‘flu vaccination service.
-And it delivers some medicines to people’s homes.
+This is a busy community pharmacy next to a large medical centre in the city of Sheffield.
+Its main services include dispensing prescriptions and selling over-the-counter medicines.
+The pharmacy provides NHS consultation services including seasonal vaccinations, Pharmacy First, and blood pressure checks.
+It delivers some medicines to people’s homes.

 Inspection summary findings